- Select a condition from the dropdown menu, then configure as required. To remove a selection, click at the end of its row.

-Target users based on their device's locale, which is determined by the device's language and country settings.
+Target users based on their device's locales The combination of a language and country.
+A user's locale is determined by their device settings. .
 Select language and country from the dropdown menus.
 Country is optional.

 Click Add additional locale to add another locale.
 Click the X at the end of any row to remove it.